venmo/business-rules/README.md

 All decorators can optionally take the arguments:
 - `label` - A human-readable label to show on the frontend.
 By default we just split the variable name on underscores and capitalize the words.
 - `cache_result` - Whether to cache the value of the variable for this instance of the variable container object.
 Defaults to `True` (to avoid re-doing expensive DB queries or computations if you have many rules based on the same variables).
 - `params` - A list of parameters that will be passed to the variable when its value is calculated.
-The list elements should be dictionaries with a `fieldType` to specify the type and `name` that corresponds to an argument of the variable function.
+The list elements should be dictionaries with a `field_type` to specify the type and `name` that corresponds to an argument of the variable function.

 The available types and decorators are: